aidswidjaja/PyongyangRacer/README.md

 For now at least, the original web server is still online, and the SWF file is on its own sitting there - only succeding at the splash screen.
 It may be possible to get all resources for it, but I don't have the time to work on that.
 For now packaging a version of SeaMonkey to play Pyongyang Racer is good enough for me.

 Technically speaking, the web browser can play any Flash game, but I would highly recommend to use Flashpoint instead due to the numerous security issues this presents.
 This is effectively a quick and dirty solution that I made up in 2 days.

+### Decompliation

+I used [JPEXS Decompiler](https://github.com/jindrapetrik/jpexs-decompiler) to extract model meshes and other assets used in the game, as well as The Unarchiver for purely image and sound assets.

 ### Useful information